-Moving the air flow selector lever to the windshield position turns on the defroster-linked air conditioning.
-At this time, the "A/C" button indicator comes on regardless of whether or not the "A/C" button is pressed in.
-This is to clear up the front view more quickly.
+Moving the air flow control knob to windshield position turns on the defroster-linked air conditioning.
+This is to clean up the front view more quickly.

-When the "A/C" button is not pressed in, turning the air flow selector lever to another position turns off the air conditioning.
+When the "A/C" button is not pressed in, moving the air flow control knob to another position turns off the air conditioning.